WCW Superbrawl VIII (22/2/98) – Review

 The nWo hit the ring but Sting fends them off.
 Meanwhile, Savage hits Hogan with a spray can.
 Sting makes the cover, Patrick is there now and we got a new undisputed World Heavyweight champion!
 Sting spray-paints the letters “WCW” on the torso of Hollywood and James J Dillon hands Sting the World Title. ~ **

-But as we get to the second portion, it starts to fall away (with the exception of the aforementioned DDP/Benoit bout), although some consideration has been given as two of these were mostly angles which actually went somewhere.
+But as we get to the second portion, it starts to fall away – with the exception of the aforementioned DDP/Benoit bout – although some consideration has been given as two of these were more like angles.
 Savage and Luger was unsatisfying to say the least, marred by nWo involvement.
 The tag title match between The Steiners and The Outsiders gave us a heel Scott Steiner, and how many memorable – for lack of a better term – promos have we heard from Big Poppa Pump since?
 Scott came into his own as a heel and it worked, so I’ll give that a pass.
 Mongo suffered a legitimate injury as well, but I can’t imagine that really making much of a difference.